 Just like breastfeeding, bottle-feeding provides your baby with warmth, comfort, and skin-to-skin contact.
 Hold your baby on your lap with his head resting in the bend of your arm.
 Keep him in a semi-seated position, with his head slightly higher than his tummy.
 Focus on your little one during feedings and enjoy your time together – this is your time to talk, sing, and cuddle to your heart’s content.

 Most babies need to be burped after they eat.
 Because bottle-fed and breast-fed babies sometimes swallow more air, taking burp breaks after every two to three ounces of formula can help them be more comfortable.
 You can also try to tilt the bottle so that the nipple stays full.
 That way, your baby won't swallow as much air.

 Watch for cues.

 Your baby will let you know when she’s hungry by opening her mouth, sucking her hand, or squirming while waiting for a bottle.
 When she’s full, she’ll release the nipple or fall asleep.

 Try supplementing breastfeeding with formula feeding.

 Although experts recommend you exclusively breastfeed your baby for the first six months, you may later choose to supplement breast milk with baby formula.
 Formula can provide extra nutrition when necessary, allows you to share feeding duties, and helps when you’re returning to work.

 Don’t be afraid to ask for help if you need a break or if you want to share the feeding experience.
 The great thing about bottle-feeding is that your partner, parents, or other caregivers can feed baby, too.

-Do you have questions about bottle-feeding?
-We're here to help!
-Call (877) 711-8901 and speak with one of our live operators Monday – Friday (9am – 5pm EST) or contact us online anytime.
+Are you interested in more bottle-feeding tips?
+Call (877) 711-8901 and speak with one of our live operators Monday – Friday (9am – 5pm EST) or contact us online anytime for bottle-feeding advice.